|24-hour Emergency Response||800.645.8265|

 Q: What makes up the security portion of the fee?

-A: The security portion of the fee is 0.5% and is made up of additional costs that Clean Harbors incurs to maintain heightened security at our facilities and for our transportation fleet.
+A: The security portion of the fee is 0.5 percent and is made up of additional costs that Clean Harbors incurs to maintain heightened security at our facilities and for our transportation fleet.
 Regulations such as the Patriot Act have increased, and Homeland Security measures have been instituted which have driven up our costs.

 Clean Harbors has implemented a security program that requires employee background checks and 24-hour surveillance at all facilities and operating procedures that are costly.
 Key points about our security: